Palihapitiya's Next Three SPACs Raise $2.1B In IPOs

 All three special purpose acquisition companies priced each individual unit at $10 and the difference in the amount raised comes from the number of units offered.

-Each unit includes a Class A ordinary share and one-fourth of one redeemable warrant.
+Each unit includes a Class A ordinary share and one-fourth of a redeemable warrant.
 Only whole warrants would be redeemable and entitle the holder to purchase one Class A ordinary share at a price of $11.50.

 All the companies will focus on a merger partner in technology industries.
-The shares are expected to begin trading on Friday on the New York Stock Exchange under the tickers "IPOD," "IPOE," and "IPOF."
+IPOE shares are expected to begin trading on Friday on the New York Stock Exchange.

 Credit Suisse Group AG (NYSE: CS) acted as the book-running manager for all the issues.

-Note: Correction: A previous version of this story said IPOD and IPOF are expected to begin trading Friday.